Redland

 • No memory leaks.

-• roqet standalone RDF query utility program
+• roqet standalone command line RDF query utility program

 Supported Query Languages